cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   version: string) {
   // only ordered channels allowed abortTransactionUnless(order === ORDERED)
-  // only allow channels to "ibcaccount" port on counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "ibcaccount")
   // version not used at present abortTransactionUnless(version === "ics27-1")
 }